Avannaata: Geography

 In the south, Avannaata is flanked by the Qeqertalik municipality.
-In the southeast, it is bordered by the Sermersooq municipality, however this border runs north–south (45° West meridian) through the center of the Greenland ice sheet (Sermersuaq), and as such is free of traffic.
+In the southeast, it is bordered by the Sermersooq municipality; the border runs north–south (45° West meridian) through the center of the Greenland ice sheet (Sermersuaq), so is free of traffic.
 In the east and northeast it is bordered by the Northeast Greenland National Park.
+Pituffik Space Base is an enclave on the Avannaata coast that is administered by the United States Space Force.

 At the southern end of the municipal coastline are the waters of Disko Bay, although some Disko Bay communities belong to the municipality of Qeqertalik.
 This bay is an inlet of the larger Baffin Bay, which to the north edges into the island of Greenland in the form of Melville Bay.
 The coastline of northeastern Baffin Bay is dotted with islands of the Upernavik Archipelago, which is entirely contained within the municipality.
-In the far northwest near Qaanaaq and Siorapaluk, the municipal shores extend into Nares Strait, which separates Greenland from Ellesmere Island.
+In the far northwest near Qaanaaq and Siorapaluk, the municipal shores extend into Nares Strait, which separates Greenland from Canada's Ellesmere Island.

 Avannaata's western side extends to the formerly disputed Hans Island's eastern half, while Canada's Qiqiktaluuk Region administers the western half.